nhyan30/Ovarian-Cancer-Detection/README.md

 The **VGG19 model** achieved the highest performance with an **AUC of 1.00** for Class 1 and excellent accuracy across all classes.

-## 📎 Acknowledgements

-- Dataset courtesy of **Bitsnpieces** on Kaggle.
-- Inspiration and guidance from the medical imaging and ML communities.